natgo/wt-wiki-scraper/wikitext-transpiled/ground/B1%20bis.md

 '''Against the B1 bis:'''

 '''Light tank/SPAA''': this is usually the type of vehicle that the B1 "bully" the most as some of their low penetrations simply do not allow them to punch through the B1's armour from any angle.
 However, apart from some reserve tanks, light tanks and SPAA may have shells with over 65 mm penetration, and that is enough to deal with a B1.
 First of all you must use your good mobility and get as close as possible, preferably when the B1 is busy dealing with other teammates so you can take your time to place every shell accurately.
 When fighting the B1 frontally, aim for the curved hull cannon mount, it will knock out the hull gunner.
 Or go for the near-vertical driver's port below the turret, it will knock out the driver and commander who is also the turret gunner.
-For tanks with extremely low penetration (eg. early Japanese tanks) you cannot even penetrate the rear at point blank range.
+For tanks with extremely low penetration (e.g. early Japanese tanks) you cannot even penetrate the rear at point blank range.
 If this is the case, you can target the turret ring which is only ~40 mm thick.
 Just make sure that your shells impact the armour with as little angle as possible since popular small-calibre shells tend to ricochet on angled armour.
-Certain SPAA with access to high-penetration belts (eg. [[Flakpanzer 38]]) can also complete the above tasks.
+Certain SPAA with access to high-penetration belts (e.g. [[Flakpanzer 38]]) can also complete the above tasks.

 '''Medium tank''': medium vehicles may not be able to quickly sneak up next to a B1, but they usually come with a better cannon or better shells.
 Aim at the above areas, but watch out for the B1's guns, as you cannot move as fast a light tanks to get away.
 Angle your armour when needed, the B1's hull and turret gun will struggle against angled armour.
 If your penetration is over 55 mm you can try shooting at its side.
 Shoot anywhere and it will disable some crew or the engine.
 The tracks of the B1 bis are quite hard to break with a few shots since medium tanks' cannons at this tier are still of small calibres, so it is better to focus on scoring successful penetrations.

 '''Heavy tank''': if your heavy vehicle sees a B1 bis, then it usually suggests that the B1 is fighting in an uptier, as there are not many heavy tanks with lower BR.
 As such, a typical low-tier heavy vehicle like [[Matilda III|Matilda]], [[Churchill I]] or even the [[Gun Carrier (3-in)]] all have superior armour to a B1.
 You can confidently sit face to face with a B1 and no need to hurry to aim.
-Given that these early heavy tanks still have quite small cannons, the weakspots remain the same.
-Wiggle your hull while you reload, the B1 still has some chance to penetrate your weakspots in return.
+Given that these early heavy tanks still have quite small cannons, the weak spots remain the same.
+Wiggle your hull while you reload, the B1 still has some chance to penetrate your weak spots in return.

 '''Tank destroyer''': tank destroyers around the B1 bis's BR will already have destructive firepower, so they will be the main force to counter B1 bis.
 For example, the [[LVT(A)(4) (ZiS-2) (China)|LVT(A)(4) (ZiS-2)]] and [[ZiS-30]]'s 57 mm guns can frontally penetrate a B1 anywhere, even through the sloped upper front plate.
-Tank destroyers with weaker guns (eg. [[SU-76M]]) might scramble a bit, but their shorter cannons usually mean more explosives inside the shells, the B1's interior is not spacious so there is always a good chance to one-shot it.
+Tank destroyers with weaker guns (e.g. [[SU-76M]]) might scramble a bit, but their shorter cannons usually mean more explosives inside the shells, the B1's interior is not spacious so there is always a good chance to knock it out.
 However do be very careful, only go out to fire when the B1 is distracted, as its 2 cannons will not struggle to destroy a weakly protected tank destroyer with a salvo.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->